Improving Action Quality Assessment using Weighted Aggregation: Abstract

 \section{Abstract}

 Action quality assessment (AQA) aims at automatically judging human action based on a video of the said action and assigning a performance score to it.
-The majority of works in the existing literature on AQA transform RGB videos to higher-level representations using C3D networks.
-These higher-level representations are used to perform action quality assessment.
-Due to the relatively shallow nature of C3D, the quality of extracted features is lower than what could be extracted using a deeper convolutional neural network.
-In this paper, we experiment with deeper convolutional neural networks with residual connections for learning representations for action quality assessment.
-We assess the effects of the depth and the input clip size of the convolutional neural network on the quality of action score predictions.
-We also look at the effect of using (2+1)D convolutions instead of 3D convolutions for feature extraction.
-We find that the current clip level feature representation aggregation technique of averaging is insufficient to capture the relative importance of features.
-To overcome this, we propose a learning-based weighted-averaging technique that can perform better.
-We achieve a new state-of-the-art Spearman's rank correlation of 0.9315 (an increase of 0.45\%) on the MTL-AQA dataset using a 34 layer (2+1)D convolutional neural network with the capability of processing 32 frame clips, using our proposed aggregation technique.
+The majority of works in the existing literature on AQA divide RGB videos into short clips, transform these clips to higher-level representations using Convolutional 3D (C3D) networks, and aggregate them through averaging.
+These higher-level representations are used to perform AQA.
+We find that the current clip level feature aggregation technique of averaging is insufficient to capture the relative importance of clip level features.
+In this work, we propose a learning-based weighted-averaging technique.
+Using this technique, better performance can be obtained without sacrificing too much computational resources.
+We call this technique Weight-Decider(WD).
+We also experiment with ResNets for learning better representations for action quality assessment.
+We assess the effects of the depth and input clip size of the convolutional neural network on the quality of action score predictions.
+We achieve a new state-of-the-art Spearman's rank correlation of 0.9315 (an increase of 0.45\%) on the MTL-AQA dataset using a 34 layer (2+1)D ResNet with the capability of processing 32 frame clips, with WD aggregation.